KUL-recon-lab/course_nucmed_tech/13_appendix_two.md

 This section explains why maximizing the likelihood of the complete variables {math}`L_x` is equivalent to maximizing the likelihood {math}`L` of the observed variables {math}`Q`.

 First some notations and definitions must be introduced.
-As in the text, Λ denotes the reconstruction, {math}`Q` the measured sinogram and {math}`X` the complete variables.
+As in the text, {math}`\Lambda` denotes the reconstruction, {math}`Q` the measured sinogram and {math}`X` the complete variables.
 We want to maximize the logarithm of the likelihood given the reconstruction:

 ```{math}
 L(\Lambda) = \ln g(Q | \Lambda)